amyh25/dftm-transmission/README.md

 - `data`: directory containing data files for all analyses
 - `avoidance`: directory containing the scripts for reproducing avoidance analyses and figures
-- `mortality`: directory containing the scripts for reproducing speed of kill analyses and figures
+- `mortality`: directory containing the scripts for reproducing mortality analyses and figures
+- `SOK`: directory containing the scripts for reproducing speed-of-kill analyses and figures
 - `figures`: output directory containing PDF versions of all figures

 ## Contact